usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.4 Authentication with the Symmetric Card Authentication Key (SYM-CAK)

 The PIV Card Application may host the optional symmetric Card Authentication key.
-In this case, the symmetric Card Authentication key shall be used for PIV cardholder authentication using the following
+In this case, the symmetric Card Authentication key SHALL be used for PIV cardholder authentication using the following
 steps:

 - The CHUID, PIV Authentication certificate, or Card Authentication certificate data element is read